Tall-Order-Software/trike/src/Logic-Boolean.package/BLExpression.class/README.md

 		children are replaced (both oldChildren and newChildren will be populated).
 	When multiple children are changed at once, only one announcement is sent; it includes the details for all the changes which occurred together.
 Subclasses must preserve this behavior.

-GenericAction support:
-	Use
-		BLClause>>asString to get a human-readable string
-		BLClause>>hasChildren to determine whether a clause has subclauses BLClause>>editingActions:, clauseEditingActions:  or structureEditingActions: with a particular parent to get an OrderedCollection of GenericActions for editing this clause in the context of that parent
-			clauseEditingActions:		for editing this clause itself
-			structureEditingActions:		for manipulating this clause as a child of the supplied parent
-			editingActions:				for all editing actions
-		BLExpression>>evaluationAction to evaluate the clause

-	The following clauseEditingActions apply to all BLClauses:

-		valueModificationAction
-			BLAtomicTerm: value of atom
-			BLCoordinator: type of coordinator
-		negationAction
-		simplificationAction

-		For BLAtomicTerm>>valueModificationAction to work:
-			An atom must register a GenericAction which allows setting the value of the atom.
-			An atom must have any BLAtomicTerm which points to it announce BLAtomChangeAnnouncement whenever its string representation changes.

-	When parents other than BLCoordinators are used, they must implement the following clauseEditing and structureEditingActions.

-	The following clauseEditingActions apply to parents (typically BLCoordinators):

-		additionActionNamed: aString

-	The following clauseEditingActions apply to parents, acting on specific children:

-		removalActionOn: child

-	The following structureEditingActions apply to parents, acting on specific children:

-		(likely useful as menus)
-		promotionActionOn: child
-		demotionActionOn: child
-		reorderingUpActionOn: child
-		reorderingDownActionOn: child

-		(likely useful for drag & drop)
-		adoptionActionOn: child before: nextChild

 EXAMPLES

 See BLTest and Trike.